 Transcripts.
-If the bar to which you are applying requires a transcript, you must submit a request to the UW Registrar's Office.
+If the bar to which you are applying requires a transcript, you must submit a request to the University Registrar's Office.
 The Law School is unable to obtain either official or unofficial transcripts on your behalf.
 Order your transcript at http://ordertranscript.wisc.edu.
 If the transcript must accompany the certification letter/form, contact Amy Arntsen, Law School Registrar (Registrar@law.wisc.edu), to make the necessary arrangements.
 Some states expect the J.D. degree to appear on the transcript.
 If you are taking the bar exam immediately following your graduation you are unlikely to have the degree appear on your transcript in time to submit to the state bar examiner.
 Contact Amy Arntsen to determine the best course of action in that situation.

 Below at section 4.13 is a J.D.
 Degree Course & Credit Worksheet and a Diploma Privilege Course & Credit Worksheet (combined in one file).
 You can use these to keep track of both your J.D.
 Degree Requirements and your Diploma Privilege Requirements.

 JD/Diploma Privilege Graduation Credit Evaluation Worksheet-for those entering Fall 2012 or before (best viewed using Adobe Acrobat)

 JD/Diploma Privilege Graduation Credit Evaluation Worksheet-for those entering Fall 2013 or after (best viewed using Adobe Acrobat)